 The Company adopted the 2008 Stock Plan ("2008 Plan") under which it may issue stock options to purchase shares of common stock, and award restricted stock and stock appreciation rights to employees, Directors and consultants.
 The 2008 Plan expired in March 2018 and all award issuance therefore ceased.
 Options generally vest over a four-year period with a one-year cliff.
 The option term is no longer than five years for incentive stock options for which the grantee owns greater than 10% of the Company's capital stock and no longer than 10 years for all other options.
 The Company has a repurchase option on unvested restricted stock exercisable upon the voluntary or involuntary termination of the purchaser's employment with the Company for any reason.
 The Company's repurchase right lapses in accordance with the vesting terms.
-During the three months ended March 31, 2024, there were no exercises of common stock options prior to the vesting of such options.
+During the three and six months ended June 30, 2024, there have been no exercises of common stock options prior to the vesting of such options.
 Options outstanding under the 2008 Plan will remain outstanding until they are exercised, canceled or expire.